opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_loadbalancer_v2.md

 * `loadbalancer_provider` - (Optional) The name of the provider.
 Changing this creates a new loadbalancer.

-* `security_group_ids` **DEPRECATED** - (Optional) A list of security group IDs to apply to the loadbalancer.
-The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).

 * `tags` - (Optional) Tags key/value pairs to associate with the loadbalancer.